-Using the Dreadnought Forward X Bracing pattern provided (NOT the blueprint), pencil the soundboard bracing pattern (pictured) on the inside surface of the soundboard (cut small holes in the pattern at the corners and intersections of the braces, lay the pattern on the soundboard, transfer the hole positions in pencil, and "connect the dots" on the soundboard when the pattern is lifted away).
+Installing the soundboard bracing Pencil the soundboard bracing pattern (pictured) on the inside surface of the soundboard (cut small holes in the pattern at the corners and intersections of the braces, lay the pattern on the soundboard, transfer the hole positions in pencil, and "connect the dots" on the soundboard when the pattern is lifted away).
+In the Stewmac kit, this bracing pattern is provided (do NOT use the blueprint for this).
 The pattern MUST be correctly centered along the soundboard's center seam, with the soundhole properly located.
 Note that the soundboard and the back have been trimmed to allow about 1/8" overhang all around.
 This offers a little freedom when assembling the top and back to the rim, and will be trimmed away later.
 Identify your soundboard braces: the two long X-braces (T-1 on the blueprint), the tall front shoulder brace (T-5), and the tone-bars (T-2) are radiused.
 The four small braces (T-3) are not radiused.
-The wide flat brace (T-6) is not used on this model guitar, you can discard it.

-With the soundboard face down on your workboard, place these two X-braces on the penciled lines and mark where they cross.
-With a razor saw, notch the radiused T-1 braces so they interlock.
+The wide flat brace (T-6) is also not radiused.
+With the soundboard face down on your workboard, place these two radiused X-braces on the penciled lines and mark where they cross.
+With a razor saw, cut a notch into the bottom of one X-brace and the top of the other, so they interlock.
 Using the rigid workboard, dry-clamp the ends in place, flat to the soundboard (pictured).
-Clamp the center of the "X" down, using one or two long cam clamps.
+Clamp the center of the "X" down, using one or long cam clamps or a go-bar deck.
 The combination of the curved braces and the rigid workboard will produce the proper soundboard arch (a 28-foot radius) when the clamps are removed.

-As shown in the blueprint, the ends of the T-2 tone-bars, the four small T-3 braces, and the maple bridge plate tuck under the X-braces.
+As shown in the blueprint, the ends of the tone-bars (T-2) and the four small (T-3) braces get tucked under the X-braces.
 File these notches in the X-braces at a 45° angle (pictured).
 Using a sharp chisel, carefully shape a matching angle on one end of these braces where they tuck under.
-Reclamp the X-braces onto the soundboard and workboard.
-Check the fit of the tone bars in the notches.
-Disassemble, apply Titebond to the braces and tone bars, reclamp, and let the glue dry overnight.
-This work can be done in stages, depending upon the number of available clamps.
-Use two flat clamping cauls for each pair of tone bars, with the soundboard resting on your workboard to keep it flat at this stage (pictured).
-Cut the three flat soundhole reinforcement strips (T-4) to length and glue them into position on the soundboard.
+Clamp the braces to the soundboard by using a go-bar deck or extended reach clamps.
+Whichever method you choose, do a dry run to check the fit of all the braces prior to gluing.
+Once your dry fit seems good, unclamp.
+Glue the X-braces (T-1) first, followed by the tone bars (T-2).
+Apply Titebond to the braces, reclamp, and let the glue dry overnight.
+The four small braces (T-3), the tall front shoulder brace (T-5), and the wide flat brace (T-6) can be glued next.
+Depending upon the number of available clamps or go-bars, you may glue these in all at once or in stages.
+Cut the three flat soundhole reinforcement strips (T-4) to length and glue them into position on the soundboard as well.

 Transfer the outline of the bridge plate from the bracing pattern to the flat maple bridge plate stock.
 Saw out the plate and true its edges against a piece of sandpaper taped to a flat work surface.
-Don't drill the bridge pin holes yet; this will be done later.
-File a 45° bevel at each end of the bridge plate and check for proper fit in the X-brace notches.
-File off each pointed end of the bridge plate so that it can slide forward as it tucks under the X-braces.
+Don't drill the bridge pin holes yet; this will be done later, check for proper fit in the X-braces.
 Prepare a wooden clamping caul to fit snugly over the installed bridge plate between the X-braces, and glue the plate onto the soundboard with Titebond or hide glue.
 The lower clamp jaws should contact the back of your workboard to protect the spruce soundboard.